 As pets age, moving to twice yearly examinations in order to rapidly detect developing organ failure, arthritis or even cancerous disease is the standard recommendation by official veterinary medical councils.

 When should I get my pet fixed?

-We usually recommend spaying or neutering your pets when they are around six months old.
-There are times when we might suggest waiting a little bit longer, so be sure to talk to us about it when you bring your pets in for their early vaccination visits.
+We usually recommend spaying or neutering your pets when they are around six months of age.
+There are times when we might discuss waiting longer due to breed and developmental concerns, so be sure to talk to us about it when you bring your pets in for their early vaccination visits.

 Do I really need to fix my pet?